Killing a Vortex: Definitions and preliminary results

-Let $G$ be a graph and $W⊆ G$ be a wall (here the $⊆$ denotes subgraph relation).
-The \emph{compass} of $W$ in $G,$ denoted by $\CompassG{G}{W},$ is the subgraph of $G$ induced by the vertices of $\Perimeter{W}$ together with the vertices of the unique component of $G-\Perimeter{W}$ that contains $W-\Perimeter{W}.$ The \emph{corners} of an elementary $r$-wall $W$ are first and the last vertices of the first and the last raw respectively.
+Let $G$ be a graph and $W⊆ G$ be a wall (here $\subseteq$ denotes the subgraph relation).
+The \emph{compass} of $W$ in $G,$ denoted by $\CompassG{G}{W},$ is the subgraph of $G$ induced by the vertices of $\Perimeter{W}$ together with the vertices of the unique component of $G-\Perimeter{W}$ that contains $W-\Perimeter{W}.$ The \emph{corners} of an elementary $r$-wall $W$ are first and the last vertices of the first and the last row respectively.
 Notice that if $W$ is an $r$-wall its corners are not uniquely determined.
-However, we assume to always be given some choice of corners which we identify with the names from above (see for instance the red vertices in \autoref{corners_fako}).
+However, we assume to always be given some choice of corners which we identify with the names from above (see for instance the red vertices in \autoref{@terminologie}).
 The \emph{corner society} of an $r$-wall $W$ is $(\CompassG{G}{W},\Omega_W)$ where $\Omega_W$ is a cyclic ordering of the corners that agrees with a cyclic ordering of $\Perimeter{W}.$

 \begin{definition}[Flat Wall] Let $r\geq 2$ be an integer.
-Let $G$ be a graph and $W$ be an $r$-wall in $G.$ Was say that $W$ is \emph{flat} if $(\CompassG{G}{W},\Omega_W)$ has a vortex-free rendition in the disk. \end{definition}
+Let $G$ be a graph and $W$ be an $r$-wall in $G.$ We say that $W$ is \emph{flat} if $(\CompassG{G}{W},\Omega_W)$ has a vortex-free rendition in the disk. \end{definition}

-We wish to stress that this definition is not exactly the definition of flatness used in \cite{kawarabayashiTW21quickly}.
-However, if $W$ is a flat wall in a graph $G,$ then $W-\Perimeter{W}$ can be seen to satisfy the stronger requirements for the flatness of Kawarabayashi et al.\@ and any wall which is flat in this stronger sense also must be flat in our sense.
+We wish to stress that this definition is not exactly the definition of flatness used in \cite{kawarabayashiTW21quickly} and \cite{KawarabayashiTW18anew}.
+However, if $W$ is a flat wall in a graph $G,$ then $W-\Perimeter{W}$ can be seen to satisfy the stronger requirements for the flatness in \cite{kawarabayashiTW21quickly,KawarabayashiTW18anew} and any wall which is flat in this stronger sense also must be flat in our sense.

+To state the Flat Wall Theorem in the terminology of \cite{kawarabayashiTW21quickly,KawarabayashiTW18anew} we need to define what it means for a minor to be attached to the infrastructure provided by a given wall.